Table of Contents

 It is an unfortunate reality that mental health disorders still carry a stigma.
-Fear of others finding out about one’s battle with depression, anxiety, or another mental health condition can deter the individual from getting the help they need.
+Fear of others finding out about one’s battle with depression, anxiety, or another mental health condition can deter the individual from getting the help they need at a residential treatment centers for depression.
 This barrier to treatment can have devastating effects as the mental illness can become progressively more serious.
 Yet, according to the National Center for Health Statistics, of the estimated 16 million Americans who suffer from major depression, only a third of them are receiving treatment or help.

 Privacy concerns are a major issue for people who worry about their personal reputation being impacted due to receiving treatment for depression or any mental health disorder.
 Some may worry that their career could be jeopardized.
 In light of this, private treatment centers for depression are addressing these concerns by providing discreet, confidential services for individuals in need of depression treatment.